 - Frequency changes in the middle of a volume or year are rare, but occasionally happen.
 It is good to review for frequency changes if you notice a new pattern in the journal’s cover date and/or enumeration format that is noticeably different from what the check-in record notes and/or bib record indicate, or if the cover date is different than what was expected per the next check-in box.
 For example, Popular Science switched from bi-monthly to quarterly with the 2nd issue of 2018.
 This became noticeable when the journal published a seasonal Spring 2018 issue, in contrast to their previous issues being designated by months:

 Where to look for a frequency change:

-- Most journals list their frequency in the masthead area, often in fine print.
+- Some journals list their frequency in the masthead area, often in fine print.
 This will be usually be towards the front of the issue on the 2nd or 3rd page, but can sometimes be in very fine print along the margin towards the back of an issue.

 - Sometimes, the publisher will mention an upcoming frequency change in an editor’s note.
-We are not expected to actively read all of these, but they are another good area to check and have been known to provide useful info after noticing something different about the journal.
+We are not expected to actively read all of these, but they are another good source to check and have been known to provide useful info after noticing something different about the journal.

 - Sometimes, the publisher's website will mention a pending frequency change.

 Give journals and forward any e-mails, publisher correspondence, etc., that indicate new frequencies or pending frequency changes to the Serials Processing Specialist for review.
 For more information on what the Serials Processing Specialist does, check out the section on how to process frequency changes.